boli-del/ai-agent-creator/README.md

 # AI Agent Generator

 A PyTorch-based framework to **automatically generate AI agents** tailored to user needs.
-Provide a simple natural-language prompt, and the system constructs a transformer-based agent (with embeddings, attention, and slot-filling) ready to be deployed as a conversational assistant for industries, customer support, education, and more.
+Provide a simple natural-language prompt, and the system constructs a transformer-based agent (with embeddings, attention, and slot-filling) ready to be deployed as a conversational assistant for industries, customer support, education, and more. (work in progress, starting with the transformers, have not built the agent workflow generating)

 ---